constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} Python
 :sync: keyP

-The controller can be disconnected from the constellation using the command `exit`.
+The IPython CLI controller can be disconnected from the constellation using the command `exit()`.

 :::